Sugar Ray Leonard: Media appearances

 In 2001, Leonard launched Sugar Ray Leonard Boxing Inc., a boxing promotional company, and announced the company's strategic partnership with ESPN.
 Together, Leonard and ESPN would produce and promote "Sugar Ray Leonard and ESPN II Presents Friday Night Fights", which would air the first Friday of every month for twelve months.
 Leonard's boxing promotional company was dissolved in 2004.
 He had a falling out with partner Bjorn Rebney, whom he called "a cancer in my company."
 Speaking of his promotional company, Leonard said, "We did some great shows with evenly matched fights.
 I took great pride in it.
 But the TV show came about and made my decision a lot easier.
 I already had it in the back of my mind to dissolve the company.
 The working environment was not healthy."

 Leonard competed on season 12 of Dancing with the Stars, which premiered on Monday, March 21, 2011, on ABC.
 His partner was Anna Trebunskaya.
 He was voted off in Week 4 of the show.
 During his appearance on The Colbert Report in 2011, Leonard was defeated by host Stephen Colbert in a thumb wrestling contest.
 He appeared as a guest at the chef's table, along with Tito Ortiz, during the tenth season of Hell's Kitchen.
 He is the celebrity spokesperson for the Atlanta law firm John Foy and Associates, PC.

-Leonard was also the subject of a Seinfeld episode (season 6, episode 22) where George tries to flatter his boss by saying he looks like Sugar Ray Leonard.
+Leonard was also the subject of a Seinfeld episode (season 6, episode 21) where George tries to flatter his boss by saying he looks like Sugar Ray Leonard.
 The real Leonard (a Seinfeld fan) mentioned that he was told about the episode by friends and family but had never seen it for himself until a friend gave him the DVD set for a gift.

 In March 2019, Leonard made a guest appearance on the popular daily morning show on YouTube, Good Mythical Morning, hosted by Rhett McLaughlin and Link Neal.
 In this episode of the "March Milkness" series (where Rhett and Link created a March Madness style bracket to determine the best breakfast cereal), Leonard was brought in to break a tie between the Fruity Region Champion, Froot Loops, and the Chocolatey Region Champion, Oreo O's.
 His decision was to push Froot Loops onto the Finals, where they were taken out by Cinnamon Toast Crunch.

 Personal life

 Family

 Leonard married his high school sweetheart, Juanita Wilkinson, in January 1980.
-Their six-year-old son, Ray Jr., served as the ring bearer.
-In 1984, they had another son, Jarrell.
+Their six-year-old son, who was born when they were teenagers, served as the ring bearer.
+In 1984, they had another son.
 They were divorced in 1990.
 During divorce proceedings, Juanita Leonard testified that her husband physically abused her while under the influence of alcohol.
 She also said he was an occasional cocaine user.
 In his testimony, Leonard confirmed his wife's claims and went on to reveal that the problems of their marriage were not due to drug and alcohol use.